samsbaxter/L1JetEnergyCorrections/DEV_NOTES.md

 ### JetDrawer
 This takes in 3 collections of jets (ref jets, L1 jets, matched pairs) and plots them on a plot of eta Vs phi.
 It's handy for debugging and checking your matcher does something sensible.
 By default, RunMatcher plots the first 10 events.
 (I also don't like the name - draw vs plot is confusing, but plot makes it sound like it's plotting distributions).

+### L1GctInternJetToL1Jet/GenJetToL1Jet
+These are EDProducers that convert from GCT internal jets and GenJets into L1JetParticle collections.
+This way you can pass them into the L1ExtraTreeProducer.
+Little bit ad-hoc, perhaps they should just be EDAnalyzers.

 ## Robin's notes